marycv/readme-generator/README.md

 ## GitHub Repo
 [marycv](https://github.com/marycv)
 ## Project Description
-This is a read me generator
+This project is a read me generator utilizing Inquirer.js
 ## Usage
-A user is able to use a command-line to create a read me file
+A user is able to use a command-line application which will ask the user a few prompts.
+The answers to these prompts will be saved and outputted into a read me file.
+## Preview

 ## Installation
 npm i
 ## Tests